atvs1478/sq/README.md

 SPDIF is made available by re-using i2s interface in a non-standard way, so although only one pin (DO) is needed, the controller must be fully initialized, so the bit clock (bck) and word clock (ws) must be set as well.
 As i2s and SPDIF are mutually exclusive, you can reuse the same IO if your hardware allows so.

-Note that on SqueezeAMP, these are automatically defined.
+Note that on SqueezeAMP, these are automatically defined, so this parameter does not matter.

-Leave it blank to disable SPDIF usage.
+Leave it blank to disable SPDIF usage, you can also define them at compile time using "make menuconfig".
 Syntax is
 ```
 bck=<gpio>,ws=<gpio>,do=<gpio>
 ```